bytescout/pdf-co-api-samples/Document Parser API/PHP/Create Custom Template/README.md

-## How to create custom template for document parser API in PHP with PDF.co Web API PDF.co Web API is the flexible Web API that includes full set of functions from e-signature requests to data extraction, OCR, images recognition, pdf splitting and pdf splitting.
-Can also generate barcodes and read barcodes from images, scans and pdf.
+## How to create custom template for document parser API in PHP using PDF.co Web API What is PDF.co Web API?
+It is the Web API with a set of tools for documents manipulation, data conversion, data extraction, splitting and merging of documents.
+Includes image recognition, built-in OCR, barcode generation and barcode decoders to decode bar codes from scans, pictures and pdf.

 ## REQUEST FREE TECH SUPPORT